Road maintenance funding bids

-We have been allocated the following funding from the Department for Transport to be delivered in 2017/18.
+We were allocated the following funding from the Department for Transport to be delivered in 2017/18.

 Safer Roads Fund

-The following bid has been formulated for the A67 between Bowes and Barnard Castle which has been identified by the Road Safety Foundation as being a high risk road.
-Following a rigorous risk based analysis the following measures are proposed to reduce the likelihood of further accidents occurring:
+The following bid was created for the A67 between Bowes and Barnard Castle which has been identified by the Road Safety Foundation as being a high risk road.
+Following a rigorous risk based analysis the following measures were proposed to reduce the likelihood of further accidents occurring:

-The range of road safety improvements are proposed to be delivered from October 2017 with completion in June 2018.
-With an estimate of £528,000 the following proposal will demonstrate how this represents a worthwhile investment in road safety.
+The range of road safety improvements were proposed from October 2017 to June 2018.
+With an estimate of £528,000 the following proposal demonstrated how this represented a worthwhile investment in road safety.

 Local Highways Maintenance Challenge Fund (2017/18)